sonusainju/Node_ComIT/docs/11-express.md

     });
     ```

-- Using `'/superheros/:id'` we define that this route contains a parameter that we need to get
+- Using `'/superheroes/:id'` we define that this route contains a parameter that we need to get
-- This request parameter is called id and will come after the `superheros` route
+- This request parameter is called id and will come after the `superheroes` route
 - To get this value we use `req.params.id`
 - We could name this parameter with any name
 - Then we filter the superheroes array by id
 - And assighn the selected superhero to the `selectedSuperhero` variable
 - The only remainding thing to do is render the template using the selectedSuperhero data
-- Now we can call any this url `http://localhost:3000/superheros/2` changing the id from 1 to 9
+- Now we can call any this url `http://localhost:3000/superheroes/2` changing the id from 1 to 9
 - Our home page still has blue and violet links so update the css so it looks better

 ### Improving the CSS